necro-nemesis/Lokinet-RPM-package/README.md

 `mv loki-network loki-network-<VERSION>`
 `tar czf loki-network-<VERSION>.src.tar.gz loki-network-<VERSION>`
 - `<VERSION>` is version number of loki-network found in source e.g 0.8.4~2
-- download lokinet.ini and lokinet.service to the SOURCES folder
+- download copies of lokinet.ini and lokinet.service here in to the SOURCES folder

 ### loki-network-control-panel